sflwa/tvm-tracker/readme.txt

 * Restored "X DAYS" badges and TBA sorting for movies.
 * Fixed modal encoding for special characters in titles.
 * Added stylized Dashicon placeholders for missing poster art.

+= 1.9.0 =
+* Added support for multiple regions (US/CA) in user settings.
+* Implemented TV Season "Mark All Watched" functionality.
+* Integrated TVmaze for enhanced episode metadata.

+= 1.0.0 =
+* Initial release with TMDb and Watchmode integration.